PUBLIC SCHOOLS: ELEMENTARY

 2975 E. Hwy.
 246, Santa Ynez, CA 93460 syvpirates.org

-Whether it is in academics, athletics, visual and performing arts, occupational arts, agriculture, community service, or any other endeavor, the students have historically excelled.
+With only 1,000 students enrolled, whether it be in academics, athletics, visual and performing arts, occupational arts, agriculture, community service, or any other endeavor, the students have historically excelled.

 PRIVATE SCHOOLS: ELEMENTARY AND MIDDLE